courselabs/dev/labs/sprints-releases/README.md

 Jira lets you customize pretty much everything.
 Can you find your project settings and edit the board to add a new status - _In testing_ - so the team can see when a story has been built and is with the testers.

-This is not as simple as you might think, but the built-in help in Jira is good so you should be able to work through it.
+This is not as simple as you might think, but the built-in help in Jira is good so you should hopefully be able to work through it.